A Small Molecule Membrane Permeability Calculation

 Execute the Floe

-2. Set the dataset generated by the Permeability - Analyze Permeability Simulation Floe as the input.
+Set the collection generated by the Permeability - Run Permeability Simulation Floe as the input.

 Once the job is complete, the results will be presented in the Floe Report in the form of 2D probability distributions, where the main progress coordinate is the y-axis and each of the 11 auxiliary coordinates is the x-axis, respectively.
 A black line will overlay each 2D distribution, indicating the top weighted trajectory.
 These plots allow you to analyze the movement of the drug molecule through the membrane and observe specific chemical and physical changes it undergoes.